UNIST-LOFT/SimAPR/README_detailed.md

 # cd experiments/<tool>
 # python3 gen-patch.py <# of CPU>
 ```
-We recommend to use 1/5 of overall CPU cores for parallel run.
+We advise using 1/5 of the total number of CPU cores for parallel running.

 For example, to prepare patch space for ```Tbar``` with 30 cores in parallel, run the following command:
 ```